 - Nickel as Ni

 There are many types of analytical Soil testing methods.
 We follow Water, Mehlich buffer, Mehlich 3 (ICP), Summation, Loss on Ignition, Combustion, Specific Ion Electrode, Electrical Conductivity (1:2), EPA Method 3050B/3051 + 6010, Hydrometer Method, EPA Method 7473, ASTM Method C 25 etc. methods.

 Soil Sediment Sampling

 In this method we collect samples of soils from rivers, streams, marine etc. water sources.
 This type of sampling can be done for chemical, physical, toxicological and biological analysis.
 We offer three types of sampling in soil sediment i.e.

 - Core sampling

 Soil analysis can determine required inputs for efficient & economic production.
 It gives ideas to determine how to use fertilizers.
 Also important to identify causes of nutrients related plant growth problems.

-We have highly experienced & qualified staff for collecting,Soil Testing, Analyzing & Reporting of soil samples.
+We have highly experienced & qualified staff for collecting,Soil Testing, Analyzing & Reporting of soil samples for Agriculture and Construction purpose in Mumbai, Thane, Navi Mumbai, Palghar, Panvel cities.
 We also provide Services for Soil Fertility testing, Soil Investigation and Reason for soil contamination in Soil Analysis Services.

 If you have any queries or doubts please let us know. we would like to hear from you.